DHTMLX/docs-kanban/docs/api/methods/js_kanban_parse_method.md

 ### Details

 :::info
-To parse data via the **parse()** method, you need to reset initial data in the constructor of JS Kanban
+To parse data via the **parse()** method, you need to reset initial data in the constructor of Kanban

 ```jsx
 new kanban.Kanban("#root", {